MitocGroup/www/views/blog/posts/2016/10/blue-green-deployments-for-serverless-powered-applications-on-aws.md

     </div>
 </div>

 All changes are made on Amazon Route53 level, without altering Amazon CloudFront or Amazon S3 resources.
 And compared to previous blue-green deployment, rollback process is even faster and easier.
-We remove A alias record of green environment and we’re done!
+We remove A alias record of green environment and we're done!
 Well, almost done...
 For consistency and cost saving purposes, we also revert back A alias record of blue environment from weighted routing to simple routing.

 ### Final Thoughts and Conclusion

 What are the down sizes (pre-requisites) of the blue-green deployments v2?

-1. Amazon S3 static website hosting doesn’t support SSL, so we find ourselves temporarily enforcing HTTP-only during blue-green deployment
+1. Amazon S3 static website hosting doesn't support SSL, so we find ourselves temporarily enforcing HTTP-only during blue-green deployment
 2. Amazon S3 static endpoint can be used with Amazon Route53 A alias only if the bucket name is the same with the domain name (e.g. [www.adtechmedia.io](http://www.adtechmedia.io))
-3. Depends on the traffic size, specifically how much TPS you’re consuming, Amazon S3 might start throttling you (more details here: [Request Rate and Performance Considerations](https://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html))
+3. Depends on the traffic size, specifically how much TPS you're consuming, Amazon S3 might start throttling you (more details here: [Request Rate and Performance Considerations](https://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html))

 Unfortunately, there is no silver bullet that would work perfectly for any serverless powered applications on AWS.
-As with any software, it’s up to us (developers or devops engineers) to decide the right process that fits specific use case.
-We just wanted to share two different approaches that empowered us to provide high quality at scale without compromising on resources and costs (which, by the way, are ridiculously low, but that’s another blogpost).
+As with any software, it's up to us (developers or devops engineers) to decide the right process that fits specific use case.
+We just wanted to share two different approaches that empowered us to provide high quality at scale without compromising on resources and costs (which, by the way, are ridiculously low, but that's another blogpost).

 <div class="center img-description">
         <a href="https://www.mitocgroup.com/blog/mitoc-group-featured-as-frameworks-partner-by-aws-lambda-team">